SaltCON: Game Design

-SaltCON hosts the Ion Award game design competition, the largest board game design competition in the United States.
-Each year Publishers are asked to judge the competition, based on specific criteria.
-Notes are collected from judges, tallied, and winners are announced in each category.
-Games that win the Ion Award are published by game companies every year.
+SaltCON hosts the Ion Award, a prominent international board game design competition established in 2009 for unpublished game prototypes.
+Each year, publishers are invited to judge submissions across Strategy and Light categories; notes are collected, tallied, and winners announced at SaltCON Spring.
+Games that win the Ion Award are frequently picked up for publication.
 Notable winners and finalists include Nika, Gnome Hollow, Moon Bunny, Steam Up: A Feast of Dim Sum, and Super Truffle Pigs!